SLAM-Former: Putting SLAM into One Transformer: SLAM-Former

 \section{SLAM-Former}

-This section introduces our proposed \emph{SLAM-Former}.
+This section introduces \emph{SLAM-Former}.
 We first describe the underlying transformer architecture in~\cref{sec:transformer}, then detail its roles in the SLAM frontend (\cref{sec:frontend}) and backend (\cref{sec:backend}).
-We further present a joint training strategy that unifies these tasks within a single model in~\cref{sec:training}, followed by the inference pipeline in~\cref{sec:execution}.
+Next, we present a joint training strategy that unifies these tasks within a single model in~\cref{sec:training}, and a detailed SLAM inference pipeline in~\cref{sec:execution}, followed by a token pruning technique in \cref{sec:tokenprune}.